hetalang/HetaSimulator.jl/docs/src/basics/overview.md

     :multiple_100 => 1000x?x238 MCResult with status :Success x 1000
 ```

-To transform everything into `DataFrame`
+To transform all results into `DataFrame`
 ```julia
 mc_df = DataFrame(mc_res)
 ```